Curandero: Effects of mal aire or mal viento

-Soul Loss
+Soul loss

-A person can "lose their soul" (also known as soul loss) when being frightened or experiencing a frightening experience.
+A person can "lose their soul" (also known as soul loss) when being frightened or having a traumatic experience.
 This is called espanto or susto.
-Usually, susto has much milder symptoms, and children and babies are more prone to getting in regarding this illness.
-Examples of such experiences that can cause this is having scary dreams, receiving devastating news, facing a wild animal, etc. Symptoms associated with this disease can be nausea, crying, bad dreams, and insomnia.
+Usually susto has much milder symptoms, and children and babies are more prone to getting it.
+Examples of such traumas that can cause soul loss are having scary dreams, receiving devastating news, facing a wild animal, etc. Symptoms associated with this disease can be nausea, crying, bad dreams and insomnia.

 For all of the illnesses mentioned above, a curandero can perform a mal limpieza ("purge of evil" or "cleansing of evil") in order to get rid of the "bad" and restore the client to health.
-Examples of materials used in these limpizas are sugar, liquor, holy water, perfume, eggs, chickens, and Guinea pigs.
+Examples of materials used in these limpiezas are sugar, liquor, holy water, perfume, eggs, chickens, and Guinea pigs.
 Others include a dog's skull, a dove's blood, and a head from a doll, or some other power object.
 Limpieza can also be performed with plants.
 These magical plants can be helpful in cleaning houses as well.
 If a house has been abandoned or something terrible has happened in it, such as a sudden death or act of violence, a curandero will do a ritual that cleanses the home from all the mal ("evil").
 Once a limpieza has occurred, the materials used in it are disposed of.
-Given that the mal has been transferred to them, the must be disposed of far from human inhabitants in order to prevent others being harmed.
+Given that the mal has been transferred to them, they must be disposed of far from human inhabitants in order to prevent others being harmed.

 Further information

 In the 21st century as the popularity of alternative medicines grow, some curanderos are concerned about the appropriation of these practices.

 The Moche people of ancient Peru often depicted curanderos in their art.

 In the Andes, one of the instruments of the curandero is the chonta, a lance carved from the chonta palm, Bactris gasipaes, thought to be imbued with magical powers.
 The palm grows only in the Amazon basin and is the object of a brisk commerce.
-The Jivaro people of the Amazon Rainforest use the hardwood of the chonta to carve their spears.
+The Jivaro people of the Amazon rainforest use the hardwood of the chonta to carve their spears.
 The shaman is also known as chonteador, and his most important wand is the chonta defensa; if he dies without disciples, the chonta is thrown, wrapped in rubands and weighted with stones, to the bottom of a lake with the belief that its power will reemerge when a new shaman will take office.
 The shamans also use wands of huatulco wood, Loxopterygium huasango.

-In fiction

-Curanderos, probably because of the mystery and intrigue that surrounds them, are frequently included in fictional works: